PiyoPapa/matlab-openalex-pipeline/README.md

 - reproducibility over convenience
 - explicit configuration over magic defaults

+## Contact
+This project is maintained on a best-effort basis and does not provide official support.

+For bug reports or feature requests, please use GitHub Issues.
-If you plan to extend it, please preserve these principles.
+If you plan to extend it, please preserve the principles stated above.